 Santa Fe Springs, CA 90670

-Heritage Park in Santa Fe Springs, south of Downtown Los Angeles is a free outdoor museum that includes a Tongva dwelling, sweat lodge, and granary, built by the volunteers from the San Gabriel Band of Tongva Indians, as well as a life-size sculpture of a reed canoe.
-There is a "PowWow" that focuses on California Indian traditions the first weekend of November.
+Heritage Park in Santa Fe Springs, south of downtown Los Angeles, is a free outdoor museum that includes a Tongva dwelling, sweat lodge, and granary, built by the volunteers from the San Gabriel Band of Tongva Indians.
+It also includes a life-size sculpture of a reed canoe.
+There is a powwow that focuses on California Indian traditions over the first weekend of November.

 06 of 12